-Jim Doyle is risking his arm a bit in subtitling his book "Geography without the boring bits" because, properly speaking, geography shouldn't have any boring bits - after all, what could be more fascinating than the study of the places and peoples that constitute our planet?
+Author Jim Doyle is risking his arm in subtitling his book "Geography without the boring bits", because properly speaking geography shouldn't have any boring bits.
+After all, what could be more fascinating than the study of the places and peoples that constitute our planet?

-Pupils who engage with the Horrible Histories series or pore over the Guinness World Records books may find this format attractive for its cache of facts, but the visual presentation is restricted to a few cartoons and some simple diagrams, which may deter others.
-Some of the cartoons are clever and make their point effectively - I particularly liked one on water recycling in which one old buffer says to another: "This glass of water has been in our family for generations."
-However, to introduce a topic entitled "The Marvel of Maps" and to try to explain grid lines without including a pictorial map borders on the perverse.
+Students who engage with the Horrible Histories or pore over the Guinness Book of Records may well find this book attractive for its cache of facts, but the visual presentation is restricted to a few cartoons and some simple diagrams and that may well deter others.
+Some of the cartoons are clever and make their point effectively - I particularly liked one on water recycling in which one old buffer says to another, "This glass of water has been in our family for generations" - but to introduce a topic entitled "The Marvel of Maps" and to try and explain grid lines without actually including a pictorial map borders on the perverse.

 From a teacher's point of view, Where on Earth? is a useful back-up book.
-It is not, I think, specifically intended as a teaching resource, and it would certainly not take the place of a textbook, but it is a useful reference book that pupils of all ages can be directed to dip into as reinforcement.
+It is not, I think, specifically intended as a teaching resource, and it would certainly not take the place of a textbook, but it is a useful reference book that students of all ages can be directed to dip into as reinforcement.
 Its place, I would suggest, is on the classroom bookshelves as a resource for topic work.
-That pre-supposes that yours is a school where geography is still taught; if you have given up on it, then a few copies in a non-fiction book box might help fill the curriculum vacuum.
+That, of course, presupposes that yours is a school where geography is still taught; if you have given up on it, then a few copies in a non-fiction book-box might help to fill the curriculum vacuum.

-If I have one reservation about the content it is that bright pupils may find the lack of detailed explanation frustrating.
-There is a lot of "where" and "what" but not so much "why".
-For instance, we are told that "most reported tornadoes happen in the US" but not why this is so.
+If I have one reservation about the content, it is that bright students may find the lack of detailed explanation frustrating.
+There is a lot of where? and what? but not so much why?
+For instance, we are told that deserts are increasing due to farming, but it is not absolutely clear why cleared land under cultivation and a higher demand for meat can lead to desertification via poor soil conservation and deforestation.
+We are told that "most reported tornadoes happen in the USA", but not why this is so.
+Why in the USA and not other places?
 Is this a matter of geography, climate or media reporting?

-These may be niggly points, but many of the pupils who are attracted to this sort of factual investigation will want crystal clear answers.
-For the most part these are on hand, but occasionally the admirable desire for pithiness and brevity may just be a little overdone.
+These may be niggly points, but many of the students who are attracted to this sort of factual investigation will want crystal clear answers.
+For the most part, these are on hand, but occasionally the admirable desire for pithiness and brevity may just be a little overdone.

-Jim Doyle is a geography teacher from Belfast.
-He won an exceptional teacher award from the Council for the Curriculum, Examinations and Assessment and works in several advisory roles for the organisation.
+James Doyle is a geography teacher from Belfast.
+He has won an exceptional teacher award from the Council for the Curriculum, Examinations amp; Assessment and works in several advisory roles for CCEA.